shreyaskumbhare/MicrobiomeAnalysisWorkflow/README.md

 # MicrobiomeAnalysisWorkflow
-This is my first GitHub repository for the Microbiome analysis carried out to understand the gut microbial diversity of healthy full term mother-infant dyads in an Indian sub-population.
-This work is published in FEMS Microbiology letters.
-The link to the publication can be found here: https://academic.oup.com/femsle/article-abstract/367/3/fnaa022/5735435?redirectedFrom=fulltext
+This is my first GitHub pages repository for Microbiome analysis invloving the targeted amplicon sequencing data analysis.